 Moderate drinking -- one drink a day for women and two for men -- appears to protect some people against heart disease.

-Moderate drinking is defined as no more than one drink per day for women or lighter-weight persons and no more than two drinks per day for men.
-One drink is equal to the following: 12 ounces of beer or wine cooler, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.
+One drink is 12 ounces of beer or wine cooler, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.

-- Helps prevent artery damage caused by high LDL, or "bad" cholesterol.
+- It helps prevent damage caused by high LDL, the "bad" cholesterol.

 But before you break out that cocktail shaker, know this: Doctors aren’t sure if those healthy effects come from the alcohol or from other good lifestyle choices that light drinkers make.
 So if you don’t drink already, your heart isn’t a reason to start.
 A healthy diet and regular exercise provide many of the same good effects that are tied to alcohol.
 Learn more about health problems caused by alcohol.